islandbitcoin/lastpaywins-wrapper/instructions.md

-# Welcome to LNBits!
+# Overview

-A free and open-source lightning-network wallet/accounts system.
+LNBits is very powerful with many features, a "one-stop-shop" for using the Lightning Network.
+Please visit https://lnbits.com/ for a complete list of features and guides.

-## Usage Instructions
+## Using LNBits

-Open LNBits by using the `LAUNCH UI` button.
-You can create a new LNBits Account by just typing in a name for your wallet and clicking the `ADD A NEW WALLET` button.

-**NOTE:** LNBits does not automatically save your wallet URLS, so you may be at risk of losing them when you close your browser window.
-However, LNBits on embassyOS saves your wallet accounts to the properties page of this service, so you are never in danger of losing a wallet URL.
+To use LNBits, simply click `LAUNCH UI` and create your first wallet.
+LNBits will present a warning, asking you to bookmark your wallet url. _You can ignore this_. embassyOS automatically saves your wallet URLs and displays them in the Properties page of your LNBits service dashboard.